xy2119/xy2119/README.md

 💊 My research focuses on the application of machine learning to biomedicine and healthcare, including projects on biomedical image segmentation, biomedical knowledge graph construction, and sentimental analysis of patient diaries.

 🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal inference analysis of market schemes and the building of a recommendar system.
-We submitted papers on graph neural networks in top conferences, some are being reviewed.

 🧬 I am currently working on my master's thesis on the application of geometric deep learning to protein design!
 Check out my experiments on SE(3)-Invariant Representation on ProteinMPNN [link to project]